-Options are issued under the LTI, and it provides for KMP to receive a number of options, as determined by the Board, over ordinary shares.
-Options issued under the LTI will be subject to performance conditions that are detailed below.
+Performance rights are issued under the LTI, and it provides for KMP to receive a number of performance rights, as determined by the Board, over ordinary shares.
+Performance rights issued under the LTI will be subject to performance conditions that are detailed below.